Vietnamese fried tofu is a gloriously simple and tasty dish that combines a hot, salty, sweet and sour tomato sauce with

 I do cook from my large collection of cookbooks occasionally, but usually, those recipes go through many manifestations before they end up here.

 Tofu can be a difficult ingredient to buy if you are uninitiated.
 This recipe does not aim to initiate you but allow you to make this recipe.

 So go to the store and buy extra firm tofu.
 No flavours, not smoked, not marinated!
 Just plain old tofu, it will likely be in the refrigerator section.

 Most recipes call for you to press tofu, it was not mentioned in the recipe I used as a source for this.
-Being the curious soul that I am I did test pressing and it made no discernable difference to this fried tofu recipe.
+Being the curious soul that I am I did test pressing and it made no discernable difference.
+It is however important to dry the tofu well!